 You then load the divisor into Base Address +0 (low byte) and Base Address +1 (high byte).
 The following equation defines the relationship between baud rate and divisor:

-desired baud rate = (UART Clock Frequency) / (32 divisor)
+desired baud rate = (UART clock frequency) / (32 divisor)

 On the card, the UART clock frequency is 1.8432 MHz.
-Below is a table for the popular divisor frequencies.
+On the next page is a table for the popular divisor frequencies.